wesleywillians/SpiffyAdmin/README.md

 Introduction
 ------------
 SpiffyAdmin is a module for Zend Framework 2.
+This module is still under heavy development - use at your own risk.

 Example Definition
 ------------------